jinja2cpp/Jinja2Cpp/README.md

 -  Partial support for both narrow- and wide-character strings both for templates and parameters.
 -  Built-in reflection for C++ types.
 -  Powerful full-featured Jinja2 expressions with filtering (via '|' operator) and 'if'-expressions.
--  Control statements (set, for, if).
+-  Control statements (set, for, if, do, with).
 -  Templates extention, including and importing
 -  Macros
 -  Rich error reporting.